rowokii/A2C_TangyPack/README.md

 # A2C_TangyPack
-Allows VGA and HDMI (DVI) video device to be connected to Apple IIc/IIc+
+Allows VGA and HDMI (DVI) video device to be connected to Apple IIc/IIc+ (US NTSC Machine only).

 If you want to purchase one, it's avaiable from ct6502.org: [https://ct6502.org/product/tangypack/](https://ct6502.org/product/tangypack/)